Why Are Car Tabs So Expensive in Minnesota?

 There are several components that factor into the registration renewal fees for a passenger vehicle in Minnesota:

-• Base administrative fees – This includes a $10 registration tax and $7 filing fee charged on all vehicle renewals.
+• Base administrative fees – This includes a $10 registration tax, $11 technology surcharge, and $8.25 filing fee charged on all vehicle renewals.

-Once you add together all these piece parts, it quickly adds up to one hefty registration renewal payment.
+Once you add together all these pieces, it quickly adds up to one hefty registration renewal payment.
 And Minnesota isn’t shy about collecting its pound of flesh.

 According to the State Auditor, Minnesota has one of the highest vehicle registration taxes in the country.